General Plastics (Beauclaire)

 Modern Miss

 These styles match Beauclaire buttons multiple times, as well as with the other brandings already discussed.
 The cards come in pink and blue versions.
-The blue cards are over-stamped with ‘Boil Proof’ at some stage.
+Some of the blue cards are over-stamped with ‘Boil Proof’.

-The grey buttons are also found on Beauclaire cards.
-(White variation below).
+These buttons from Modern Miss cards are all found on Beauclaire cards.

 Ryders